SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 ## Functionalities

-The current version (0.0.3) of the LADM_COL Assistant allows to:
+The current version (0.0.4) of the LADM_COL Assistant depends on [Project Generator](https://github.com/opengisch/projectgenerator/) plugin [v2.0.1.1](https://github.com/AgenciaImplementacion/projectgenerator/releases/tag/2.0.1.1) and allows to:

- - Capture data for the LADM_COL v2.2.0 model.
+ - Capture data for the LADM_COL v2.2.1 model.
  - Add points to the `Boundary Point` and `Survey Point` layers from CSV files.
    - Validate and avoid insertion of overlapping points.
  - Define `Boundaries` by digitizing on the map.